marshallm94/Learning_Notes/AWS.md

-The below notes were taken while going through the AWS Cloud Practitioner Certification Preparation on Cloud Academy
+The below notes were taken while going through the AWS Cloud Practitioner Certification Preparation Learning Path on Cloud Academy

 [TOC]